 - A single-term loan (Fall only or Spring only) which requires the 2nd installment after mid-point of the student’s enrollment period

 - A recent enrollment change which may require an aid adjustment.
 Enrollment changes are routinely reviewed and adjusted as needed by your Financial Aid Office.
-Continue to monitor your Campus Connect My Account page using the View Account Balance link.
+Continue to monitor your student account activity using the My Account Balance link.

-For information about Refunds or using the Ivy Tech Debit Card, please visit the Ivy Tech Debit Card page.
+For information about refunds, please visit the BankMobile page.